JesseZhuang/SystemDesign/DDIA/ch01.Reliable.Scalable.Maintainable.Applications/notes.md

 Continue to work correctly even when things go wrong.
 Fault-tolerant (certain types) or resilient.

 Fault is not the same as a failure [2].
 Fault is usually one component only and failure is when the whole system stops providing the required service to the user.
-It's impossible to reduce fault probability to zero and usually best to prevent faults from causign failures.
+It's impossible to reduce fault probability to zero and usually best to prevent faults from causing failures.

 Many critical bugs are due to poor error handling [3].
-Deliverately inducing faults can increase confidence and ensure fault-tolerance machinery is continually exercised and tested.
+Deliberately inducing faults can increase confidence and ensure fault-tolerance machinery is continually exercised and tested.
 The netflix chaos monkey [4] is an example.

 We generally prefer tolerating faults over preventing.
 Although for security matters prevention is better.